jasonsamueldas/sante-price-index/README.md

 ### Prerequisites

-Make sure you have the following installed:
+Make sure you have:

 - Android Studio
 - Android SDK
-- Kotlin
+- Internet connection for live data
-- Firebase Project
+- API key from `data.gov.in`

 ## Installation